alwinb/html-parser/README.md

 ### class TreeBuilder

-The TreeBuilder class is derived from a delarative schema that specifies invariants on the resuting DOM tree and also specifies how to handle misplaced and mismatched tokens.
+The TreeBuilder class is derived from a declarative schema that specifies invariants on the resuting DOM tree.
+It _also_ specifies how to handle misplaced and mismatched tokens.

 - constructor (…)
 - reset ()
-- canClose (name, kind, namespace)
+- canClose (name, kind)
-- canEscalate (name, kind, namespace)
+- canEscalate (name, kind)
 - canExtend (name, kind)
-- prepare (name, kind, namespace)
+- prepare (name, kind)
-- tryOpen (name, kind, namespace)
+- tryOpen (name, kind)
-- tryAppend (name, kind, namespace)
+- tryAppend (name, kind)
 - tryClose (name, kind)
 - _onopen (mask, hander)
 - _onclose (mask, hander)
 - _open ()
 - _reformat ()
 - _select ()

+### TreeBuilder Schema

+In essence the TreeBuilder Schema is a top-down tree automaton with child- and sibling-transitions, with some additional annotations for handling misplaced and mismatched tokens.

 Notes